 Worn or damaged windows take away from your home’s utility and aesthetic, which is why window replacement is so important in the long run.
 But there are a lot of choices to make when getting new windows; which style of window and the type of window frame are among them.
-Two of the most common types of windows on a home are single and double hung window.
-While similar in shape and size, they each have their own differences, as well as pros and cons associated with installing them.
+Two of the most common types of windows in a home are single and double windows.
+While similar in shape and size, they each have their differences, as well as pros and cons associated with installing them.
 Both are great options, and the choice is up to personal preference, which is why it helps to understand the differences between them.

-How Do Single-Hung and Double-Hung Windows Differ?
+How to Do Single-Hung and Double-Hung Windows Differ?

 Single-hung windows are the standard windows that come with many homes.
 These builder-grade windows feature two sashes.
 The lower sash opens vertically and meets the upper sash at the window’s top.
 The upper sash is stationary.